What is ALSA?

 Since the 1990s, ALSA has taken the lead in representing law students' interests in forums regarding higher education, admission and legal practice.
 ALSA has expanded its publishing services, including producing an Academic Journal, an International Careers Guide, a Judges Associates Guide, a Global Scholarships Guide, a biannual magazine and an LSS Wiki Manual.
 The Australian Legal Education Forum was established in 1998, which has since been rebranded as Speakers’ Forums.

-Improving the relevance of ALSA as a national body;
+• Enhancing ALSA’s relevance and impact as a national body;

-Ensuring greater communication with and between ALSA Executive, Committee, Council, Member Associations and other stakeholders;
+• Fostering greater communication and collaboration between the ALSA Executive, Committee, Council, Member Associations, and other stakeholders;